open-switch/opx-tmpctl/README.md

 # opx-tmpctl
-This repository contains the temperature control files.
+This repository contains the implementation of the temperature control component.

 (c) 2017 Dell